kimwalisch/primesieve/doc/ALGORITHMS.md

 2. Paul Pritchard, "Fast compact prime number sieves (among others)", Journal of Algorithms 4 (1983), 332-344.
 3. Jonathan Sorenson, ["An analysis of two prime number sieves"](ftp://ftp.cs.wisc.edu/pub/techreports/1991/TR1028.pdf), Computer Science Technical Report Vol. 1028, 1991.
 4. Tomás Oliveira e Silva, ["Fast implementation of the segmented sieve of Eratosthenes"](http://www.ieeta.pt/~tos/software/prime_sieve.html), 2002.
-5. Actually not the sieving primes are compressed but their sieve and wheel indexes.
+5. Actually it is not the sieving primes that are compressed but their sieve and wheel indexes.